Evaluating the Generalization Ability of Super-Resolution Networks: Introduction

-However, there comes the problem: how to measure their generalization ability?
-We may also wonder: what are the failure cases and whether increasing the degradation types is a correct direction?
+However, here comes the problem: how to compare their generalization performance?
+We may also wonder: what are the failure cases?
+Whether extending the degradation types is a correct direction?
 All these require us to objectively evaluate the generalization ability.
 Existing works can only show some visual examples, but do not provide any feasible evaluation strategies.
 Without a standard evaluation metric and dataset, we cannot fairly compare different models, restricting the progress of their development.